 -Trek through the beautiful and diverse Amboro National Park.

 Getting to Bolivia

-There are no direct flights to Bolivia from the US or UK, but indirect flights are available.
-Flights most commonly land at El Alto International Airport, eight miles (14km) southwest of La Paz, and Santa Cruz Viru Viru International Airport, in Santa Cruz de la Sierra.
+There are limited direct flights to Bolivia from the US, out of Miami and headed for La Paz.
+However, there are no direct flights from the UK.
+Indirect flights are available and most commonly land at El Alto International Airport, eight miles (14km) southwest of La Paz, and Santa Cruz Viru Viru International Airport, in Santa Cruz de la Sierra.
 Get more information on Bolivia Airports.

-Bolivian Diary by Ernesto Guevara, The Night by Jaime Saenz, and Whispering in the Giant's Ear by William Powers.
+The Bolivian Diary of Ernesto Che Guevara by Ernesto Che Guevara, The Night by Jaime Saenz, and Whispering in the Giant's Ear by William Powers.